AST-Grounded Critic Loop for Documentation Maintenance¶

 - The model lacks pre-training exposure to the codebase's proprietary patterns — RAG helps but does not eliminate hallucination the critic cannot judge

-The critic role mirrors Critic Agent Pattern, specialised for doc-vs-AST-diff comparison.
+The critic role mirrors Critic Agent Pattern, specialized for doc-vs-AST-diff comparison.
 The Reflexion-style memory carries forward like Self-Rewriting Meta-Prompt Loop, applied per-file rather than per-prompt.

-AST coverage gaps masquerading as agreement — symbols generated by macros, decorators, or runtime metaclasses appear partial or absent in the AST.
-The critic sees no diff to disagree with and the loop terminates with a doc that misses actual runtime behaviour.
-Track which doc symbols map to AST nodes (Code-Native Memory Substrates mapping); flag unresolved ones.
+AST coverage gaps that masquerade as agreement — symbols generated by macros, decorators, or runtime metaclasses appear partial or absent in the AST.
+The critic sees no diff to disagree with, so the loop ends with a doc that misses actual runtime behavior.
+Track which doc symbols map to AST nodes (Code-Native Memory Substrates mapping), and flag the unresolved ones.

-Shared blind spot when critic and generator share model and prompt — separation requires either a different model or a critic prompt operating on a different artifact (the AST diff, not the doc text).
+Shared blind spot when critic and generator share a model and prompt — separation needs either a different model or a critic prompt that works on a different artifact (the AST diff, not the doc text).
 A "review your work" instruction with the same context reproduces the blind-spot rate (arXiv:2507.02778).

 Reported gains came from a LoRA-adapted small model — the same loop around a generic frontier model without domain adaptation may not reproduce DocSync's headline numbers.
 The architecture is separable from the parameter-count savings.